jcvincentliu/Personal-Website/content/about/_index.md

 ## What I am doing

 As a researcher, I focus on policing, corrections, juvenile delinquency, and school to prison pipeline.
 Notably, my topics of interests in policing include community policing, warrior mentality training (and its MN dialect - fear-based training), SWAT raids, police powers defined by the Fourth Amendment, body-worn camera policies, and police reforms.
 Some of my policy writings are published in [*Chicago Policy Review*](https://chicagopolicyreview.org/author/vincent-liu/).
-Although my training is in data science, I also have tremendous interest in qualitative methods, such as interviews and ethnography, and believing that data-driven (quantitative) and human-centered (qualitative) methods are an integral part of the research mindset and imperative for deriving an unbiased understanding of problems communities today are facing and solving these questions.
+Although my training is in data science, I also have tremendous interest in qualitative methods, such as interviews and ethnography.
+I believe that data-driven (quantitative) and human-centered (qualitative) methods are an integral part of the research mindset and them together are imperative for reaching an unbiased understanding of problems communities today are facing and then finding solutions to these questions.
 For this reason, I consider myself a mixed-method researcher (also I am really not the type of sitting in front of a computer and coding all-day.
 Instead, I really enjoy talking with people and working with people).

-As a data scientist, I find my passion in data storytelling, specifically how to communicate data results with stakeholders through visualizations.
+On the tech end, I find my passion in data storytelling, specifically how to communicate data results with stakeholders through visualizations.
 I've authored numerous visualization reports and data science blogs in a range of publications on Medium (see my [Medium page](https://jcvincentliu.medium.com)).
 I believe that impacts only happen when both visualizations and stories are in place.
 People are not attracted by graphics or stories alone but by the combination of both.
 With journalism-like narratives of what people have experienced in the system and professional, ethical, and impact-driven data stories, we could influence the public and policymakers.
 Data storytelling or public-facing writing, I am not an expert on either but I am always learning, exploring, and improving.

 ## Research Areas

 - **In Criminal-Legal System**:
   - Policing
-  - Criminal-legal reforms
+  - Criminal-legal system and reforms
-  - Corrections and mass incarcerations
   - Community safety and violence prevention
   - Juvenile delinquency and gangs
   - Criminal procedures, criminal law, and judicial principles
+  - Corrections and mass incarcerations
   - ...

 - **In K-12 Education System**:
   - School to prison pipeline
   - School punishment and discipline policy and culture
-  - Teacher-student relationship

 ## Educaton